mpv-player/mpv/DOCS/man/lua.rst

     ``mp.get_wakeup_pipe()`` if you're interested in properly working notification of new events and working timers.

+``mp.register_idle(fn)``
+    Register an event loop idle handler.
+Idle handlers are called before the script goes to sleep after handling all new events.
+This can be used for example to delay processing of property change events: if you're observing multiple properties at once, you might not want to act on each property change, but only when all change notifications have been received.

 ``mp.enable_messages(level)``
     Set the minimum log level of which mpv message output to receive.
 These messages are normally printed to the terminal.
 By calling this function,